Factual/drake-interface/README.md

 ## FileSystem

-Drake defines a Clojure protocol named FileSystem.
+Drake defines a Clojure protocol named `FileSystem`.
 The FileSystem protocol defines the interface between Drake and specific filesystems such as HDFS, S3, and whatever someone may want to add on with a plugin.